Travel The World

 • How do I get to…?: Como chego a…?

-Located in Tijuca National Park, Pedra Bonita is a towering rock that provides incredible panoramic views of Rio.
-From its summit, you can see the Dois Irmãos (Twin Hills), Pedra da Gávea, and even catch a glimpse of Barra, Leblon, and Ipanema beaches, along with the lush Tijuca Forest.
+Located in Tijuca National Park, Pedra Bonita (“Beautiful Rock”) rewards hikers with a panoramic view of Rio’s most famous landmarks.
+From the summit, you can spot Dois Irmãos (Twin Hills), Pedra da Gávea, and even the beaches of Barra, Leblon, and Ipanema.
+Surrounding you is the lush expanse of the Tijuca Forest, creating an unforgettable contrast between city and nature.

 Bonus: Pedra Bonita is also a prime spot for hang gliding (or parapente/asa-delta in Portuguese).
 Prices are around R$300, and it’s a thrilling way to see Rio from above.